santisbon/books/README.md

 ### Routine upgrade

-Most upgrades are a new BookOrbit release, which reaches you as a bumped `image.tag` default in a new chart version. `--reuse-values` carries forward everything you passed at install time, including `my-secrets.yaml`, and merges in the new chart's defaults for any key you never set yourself:
+Most upgrades are a new BookOrbit release, which reaches you as a bumped `image.tag` default in a new chart version.
+Use `--reset-then-reuse-values` (Helm ≥ 3.14): it resets to the new chart's defaults, re-applies the values you supplied at install time (including `my-secrets.yaml`), and merges any `--set` overrides on top:

 ```bash
 VERSION=  # the new chart version